teheseenShaikh26/Weather-App/README.md

 # Weather-App
-A app to check the following weather temperature of different ciities. attributes like temperature, humidity, wind speed.
+An app to check the following weather temperature of different ciities. attributes like temperature, humidity, wind speed.